learn-co-curriculum/dsc-decision-trees-lab/README.md

 ## UCI Banknote Authentication Data Set

-In this lab we shall work with a popular dataset for classification called the ["UCI Bank Note Authentication Dataset'](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
-This Data were extracted from images that were taken from genuine and forged banknote-like specimens.
+In this lab, we'll work with a popular dataset for classification called the "UCI Bank Note Authentication Dataset'.
+This Data were extracted from images that were taken from genuine and forged banknotes!
 The notes were first digitized, followed by a numerical transformation using DSP techniques.
-The final set of engineered features are all continuous in nature (visit the UCI link to learn about feature engineering in detail).
+The final set of engineered features are all continuous in nature, meaning that our dataset consists entirely of floats, with no strings to worry about.
+If you're curious about how the dataset was created, you can visit the UCI link listed above to learn about feature engineering in detail!

 We have following attributes in the dataset.